wangchning/vocabulary/Vocabulary.md

 - The longer your preamble, the less likely it is you'll get to the end.
 - That's a long preamble to my subject, but you will see the relevance presently.

-### Preliminary
-: Something that comes first in order to prepare for the main part

-: a game that is played first to decide which player will be allowed to continue playing

 ### preliminary
- : something that comes first in order to prepare for the main part.
+> : something that comes first in order to prepare for the main part.
-\: a game that is played before to decide whice players will be allowed to continue playing.
+> : a game that is played before to decide whice players will be allowed to continue playing.

-### practical
-- Qualification are important but practical experience is always an advantage.

 ### preserve
 When you preserve something, you keep it as it is now, without a decline in quality, like trying to preserve your good health by exercising regularly and eating right.
 - To do whatever needs to be done to preserve this last and greatest bastion of freedom.
 - To preserve a friend three things are required: to honour him present, praise him absent, and assist him in his necessities.
 - To acquire wealth is difficult, to preserve it more difficult, but to spend it wisely most difficult of all.

+### prevail
+- And did reason prevail over emotion?
+- He was eventually prevailed upon to accept the appointment.

+### prim
+Prim means polite, straight-laced, even *twee*.
+- Many characters in Jane Austen novels are prim and proper.

 ### priority
 - “The tribe is really made of people who put travel as a priority in their entire lifestyle,” says Evita.